-Framing Processes Framing Instruments Case-study 1 study 4 Case-study 2 Case-stu dy 3 Case- Management spaces Area of freedom, security and justice Area of freedom, security and justice Area of freedom, security and justice Area of freedom, security and justice Homeland Security Management tools Borders Readmission practices Military and security technology FRONTEX Borders Readmission practices camps FRONTEX Borders Readmission practices Detention structures FRONTEX Borders Military and security technology Information sharing, biometric and data collection Wording Transit countries Mixed flows Origin, transit, destination countries Transit countries Border security Foreigners Connections Migration-terrorism Migration-organized crime Migration- terrorism Migration - organized crime Migration- terrorism Migration- organized crime Migration - terrorism
+Framing Processes and Practices Framing Instruments Case-study 1 Case-study 2 Case-study 3 Case-study 4 Management spaces Area of freedom, security and justice Area of freedom, security and justice Area of freedom, security and justice Area of freedom, security and justice Homeland Security Management tools Borders Readmission practices Military and security technology FRONTEX Borders Readmission practices camps FRONTEX Borders Readmission practices Detention structures FRONTEX Borders Military and security technology Information sharing, biometric and data collection Wording Transit migration Mixed flows Origin, transit, Transit migration Border security Foreigners destination countries Connections Migration-terrorism Migration-organized crime Migration-terrorism Migration -organized crime Migration-terrorism Migration-organized crime Migration - terrorism

-What this table suggests is that the EU acts according to specific understandings regarding irregular migration.
-What are here referred to as 'framing processes' explain these understandings and help inform about the security governance as seen in the previous section.
+What are here referred to as 'framing practices' explain these understandings and help inform about the security governance as seen in the previous section.
 'Framing instruments' are instead the tools used to build framing processes.
 Hence, looking deeper at these framing practices as insecuritization modes deserves a careful assessment.

 The starting point of an analysis considering irregular flows as a security challenge has to highlight how undocumented migration has been handled with regard to the framing of the area of freedom, security and justice.
 This framing process matches with a general vision which considers Europe as relatively stable and secure in comparison to outer regions 'innately insecure' (Collier 2006: 256).
 Thus, for example, with Collier (2006: 256), 'migration, particularly across the Mediterranean, is ... seen as an incursion of an insecure space into a secure one'.
-Dealing with challenges presupposes an 'external' facet to migration, one which aims at building relations with countries from where these flows depart or transit but also one which searches for common solutions with countries sharing the same security concern.
+Dealing with challenges presupposes an 'external' facet to migration, one which aims at building relations with countries from where these flows depart or transit but also one which searches for common solutions with countries sharing same security concerns.